 WILLIAM C. SHIEL JR., MD, FACP, FACR

 Dr. Shiel received a bachelor of science degree with honors from the University of Notre Dame.
 There he was involved in research in radiation biology and received the Huisking Scholarship.
-After graduating from St. Louis University School of Medicine, he completed his internal medicine residency and rheumatology fellowship at the University of California, Irvine.
-He is board-certified in internal medicine and rheumatology.
+After graduating from St. Louis University School of Medicine, he completed his Internal Medicine residency and Rheumatology fellowship at the University of California, Irvine.
+He is board-certified in Internal Medicine and Rheumatology.
 He is a fellow of the American Colleges of Physicians and Rheumatology.

-Dr. Shiel has been associate clinical professor of medicine at University of California, Irvine.
-He has served as chairman of the Department of Internal Medicine at Mission Hospital Regional Medical Center.
-He was selected as one of the most respected doctors in Orange County, California, in a poll of more than 5,000 physicians in the county performed by the Washington D.C.-based Center for the Study of Services as published in Orange Coast magazine in January 2000.
+Dr. Shiel is in active practice in the field of Rheumatology in south Orange County, California with the Mission Heritage Medical Group.
+He has served as a teaching Associate Clinical Professor of Medicine at University of California, Irvine.
+He has also been chairman of the Department of Internal Medicine at Mission Hospital Regional Medical Center.
+He was selected as one of the most respected doctors in Orange County California in a poll of more than 5,000 physicians in the county performed by the Washington D.C. based Center for the Study of Services as published in Orange Coast magazine.

-He has lectured in person and appeared on television and radio programs both for physicians and the community.
+He has lectured in person and appeared on television and radio programs both for physicians and the local community.
 He was a medical commentator for the national news broadcast of medical issues related to the death of Pope John Paul II, Fox News NYC, April, 2005.
 He has authored numerous expert medical-legal reviews.
 He is a contributor for questions for the American Board of Internal Medicine.
-He is a regular reviewer of board questions on behalf of the American Board of Rheumatology subspecialty.
-He served on the Medical and Scientific Committee of the Arthritis Foundation and is currently on the Medical Advisory Board of Lupus International.
+He is a regular reviewer of board questions on behalf of the American Board of Rheumatology Subspecialty.
+He served on the Medical and Scientific Committee of the Arthritis Foundation and the Medical Advisory Board of Lupus International.